 Talk To Your Patients

-The volatile weather this time of year can be scary for kids and adolescents.
+The volatile weather in Oklahoma can be scary for kids and adolescents.
 Pediatricians can help parents and caregivers prepare children for frightening weather or with coping after a disaster.
 We’ve compiled a few resources from HealthyChildren.org that you can download below.

 Getting Your Family Prepared for a Disaster Download Spanish Version